 Today clinicians use medication and behavioral interventions to help children cope with autism.

-How autism is different in girls vs. boys
+Why autism is different in the brains of girls than boys